dbt-labs/docs.getdbt.com/website/docs/quickstarts/duckdb-core-qs.md

 Now that you've got dbt Core, DuckDB, and the Jaffle Shop data up and running, you can explore dbt's capabilities.
 Refer to these materials to get a better understanding of dbt projects and commands:

 * [About projects](/docs/build/projects) will guide you through the structure of a dbt project and its components.
-* The [dbt Command reference](/reference/dbt-commands) will explain the various commands available and what they do.
+* The [dbt command reference](/reference/dbt-commands) explains the various commands available and what they do.
 * The [Courses](https://courses.getdbt.com/collections) offer a variety of beginner, intermediate, and advanced learning modules designed to help you become a dbt expert.
 * Once you see the potential of dbt and what it can do for your organization, sign up for a free trial of [dbt Cloud](https://www.getdbt.com/signup).
 It's the fastest and easiest way to deploy dbt today!
 * Check out our other [Quickstart guides](/quickstarts) to begin integrating into your existing data warehouse.